Usage of the saugns program

 saugns -r 192000 -o - script(s) | sox - -r 44100 a.wav

 The --mono option can be added to downmix to mono and write a mono file.
 For WAV files containing only mono sounds, this halves the space usage.
-(But external compression tools and formats, like flac, can losslessly compress away stereo duplication anyway.)
+(But external compression tools and formats, like FLAC, can losslessly compress away stereo duplication anyway.)

 Other file formats